nickbrandt/gitlab-ui/FAQ.md

 grasp of what utilities are available by reading the file, no need to decipher some complex loop.

-## Some gitlab-ui components are not conforming to [Pajamas Design System](https://design.gitlab.com/),
+## Some GitLab UI components are not conforming to [Pajamas Design System](https://design.gitlab.com/),
 can I still use them?
-Some [Pajamas Design System](https://design.gitlab.com/) components implemented in gitlab-ui do not conform with the design system specs because they lack some planned features or are not correctly styled yet.
+Some [Pajamas Design System](https://design.gitlab.com/) components implemented in GitLab UI do not conform with the design system specs because they lack some planned features or are not correctly styled yet.
 In the Pajamas website, a banner on top of the component examples indicates that: